jpmckinney/clip-analysis/README.md

 [Ai4r](http://ai4r.org/) has a single linkage clusterer, but it requires the number of clusters as input.

-## Bugs?
-Questions?

-The main repository is on GitHub: [http://github.com/opennorth/canadian-open-data-licenses](http://github.com/opennorth/canadian-open-data-licenses), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

-Copyright (c) 2012 Open North Inc., released under the MIT license
+Copyright (c) 2012 James McKinney, released under the MIT license